Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 When we create a struct, the memory for it is allocated in a single contiguous block.
 Each field, or member, of the struct exists at some offset from the *base location* of the struct.

+The compiler adds padding to *align* the members in a struct, to optimize memory access and improve performance.

 ```c
 int MPI_Type_create_struct(